 So what did I find in July, 2018?
 While I am not an electro-fish rod, I am a good trout fisher.
 What I found as I fished roughly a mile of the stream was no fish, either seen or caught.
 In addition, few bugs were present.
 It may be a bit early, but so far, native trout restoration in Grayling Creek is an abysmal failure.

 Looking at publicly available information, restoration efforts have been mixed.
 This doesn’t surprise me.
 While competition with non-native fish does contribute to loss of natives, it is hardly the only reason native fish struggle.
-Native trout species plummeted to non- sustainable levels in many streams in the late nineteenth century.
+Native trout species plummeted to non- sustainable levels in many streams in the mid to late nineteenth century.
 Their demise occurred for many reasons.
 Some of the causes included deforestation, warming of the streams, industrial pollution, urbanization, and over-harvesting.
 All of this occurred before stocking began.
 It is therefore misleading to attribute the struggles of native trout populations today largely to the presence of other trout species.

 It was in response to sportsmen’s cries for robust fisheries that brown trout eggs were first brought from Europe in 1883.
 Brown trout were selected primarily for their tolerance of warmer, less clean water.
 They are also more difficult to catch, and therefore not as subject to over-harvesting.